-Join Gini von Courter for an in-depth discussion in this video View archive data files, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video View archive data files, part of Outlook 2016: Efficient Email Management.

 - Just before I…began this movie,…I changed my AutoArchive settings…so that I would be prompted to…AutoArchive every single day,…so that you can see what this process looks like.…Again I am only doing this for demonstration,…I am normally set up…to AutoArchive every seven days,…but here's the prompt that I requested:…"Would you like to AutoArchive your old items now?"…Once I've seen this I can say…Don't ask me about this again if I wish,…I can also go look at my AutoArchive settings…but the point of this is really to say yes,…I'm ready,…please AutoArchive.…

 Remember this happens as soon as I log in,…so it's really easy to say…Oh, come on, I want to do other things,…or I didn't log in to AutoArchive.…But it really doesn't take…that long to AutoArchive,…particularly if you do it on a regular basis.…If you find yourself saying no all the time,…you might want to consider…a different method.…For example, logging out of Outlook…towards the end of the day…and logging back in to be prompted,…or you can always go to File,…Clean Up,…

 AuthorGini von Courter